 In Ecuador New Years is one of the biggest celebrations of the year.
 I've told lots of people about the antics of the day, but I guess it's too crazy to believe for many.
 So this year...I took pictures.

 One big part of the festivities for New Years Eve in Ecuador are "los años viejos" (the old years).
 People make large scarecrow-like dolls often of the people they dislike or of notable people from the past year.
-Some come complete with signs detailing their sins.
 And then at mid-night everyone lights them on fire.
 The symbolic meaning of course is the forgetting of the bad of the past year and the hope that the coming year will be better.

 To make their effigies, people fill old clothes with sawdust or newspaper and add a face with a mask.
-So a variety of masks are for sale in days leading up to New Years.
+A variety of masks are for sale in days leading up to New Years.

 Some are made to look like famous people, usually presidents or other political figures.
 Others are of locals.
 Some are just fun...we saw Phineas and Ferb in the back of someone's truck and Homer Simpson waving from the sidewalk.